Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Nginx-Intro-Aux-Project-Practice.md

 ## Note: Nginx as a load balancer , receives requests from clients, first determines which server is available and online in a pool of servers, and then routes the request to the server and repeat the reverse proxy process.

+ ## Nginx also encrypt and decrypt data through request

+ ## Installing Nginx